memgraph/docs/gqlalchemy/reference/transformations/translators/dgl_translator.md

 def to_cypher_queries(self, graph) -> None
 ```

-Produces cypher queries for data saved as part of the DGL graph.
-The method handles both homogeneous and heterogeneous graph.
-If the graph is homogeneous, a default DGL's labels will be used. _N as a node label and _E as edge label.
-The method converts 1D as well as multidimensional features.
-If there are some isolated nodes inside DGL graph, they won't get transferred.
-Nodes and edges created in Memgraph DB will, for the consistency reasons, have property `dgl_id` set to the id they have as part of the DGL graph.
-Note that this method doesn't insert anything inside the database, it just creates cypher queries.
+Produces Cypher queries for data saved as part of the DGL graph.
+The method handles both homogeneous and heterogeneous graphs.
+If the graph is homogeneous, default DGL labels will be used, _N as a node label and _E as an edge label.
+The method converts 1D, as well as multidimensional features.
+If there are some isolated nodes inside the DGL graph, they won't get transferred.
+Nodes and edges created in the Memgraph DB will, for consistency reasons, have the property `dgl_id` set to the ID they have as part of the DGL graph.
+Note that this method doesn't insert anything inside the database, it just creates Cypher queries.

 ##### Input
 - `graph: Union[dgl.DGLGraph, dgl.DGLHeteroGraph]`

 #### Example

-To transfer `DGLGraph` to `Cypher` queries and execute them in the Memgraph, you can use the following query:
+Use the following query to transfer the `DGLGraph` to Cypher queries and execute them in Memgraph:

 ```python
 memgraph = Memgraph()